-Parents interested in admissions to Camp Aristotle at the Fairfax Campus for Summer 2018 are invited to attend an Open House to learn more about our program and camp.
+Parents interested in Camp Aristotle at the Fairfax Campus for Summer 2020 are invited to attend an Open House to learn more about our program and camp.
 The information sessions are intended for parents/guardians only.

-If you are unable to attend one of the information sessions, please contact us to get information by phone or to schedule an appointment.
+If you are unable to attend one of the information sessions, please contact us to get information or to schedule an appointment.